GoogleCloudPlatform/marketplace-k8s-app-tools/docs/mpdev-references.md

 ### Setting verify script timeouts

-The `verify` command can have its duration until timout value set by using the `--wait_timeout` option:
+The `verify` command can have its duration until timeout value set by using the `--wait_timeout` option:

 ```shell